 Paying back money owed to the IRS can seem like an unachievable goal.
 If you are in this position, you may be eligible for an Offer in Compromise, which enables you to pay back some of your tax burden.
 If you are curious whether this option is right for you, The Bronson Law Firm PC is ready to help.
-Founded in 1978, this practice helps clients in Addison, TX, face their tax issues head on thanks to their expansive knowledge of financial law.
+Founded in 1978, this practice helps clients in Plano, TX, face their tax issues head on thanks to their expansive knowledge of financial law.

 What Is An Offer In Compromise?